 '''

 genesys.onReady.push(function(APIs) {

 APIs.cobrowse // Co-browse API

-APIs.chat // Chat widget API

 });

 // or

 genesys.cobrowse.onReady.push(function(cobrowseApi) { ... });

 '''

-For more information on the <INSTRUMENTAITON\SNIPPET>, see Web Site Instrumentation#Basicinstrumentation.
+For more information on the <INSTRUMENTAITON SNIPPET>, see Basic instrumentation.

-Disabling Chat or Co-browse
+Disabling Co-browse

-You can disable the built-in Chat, or disable Co-browse (in order to use only Chat).
+You can disable Co-browse using JS instrumentation.
 To do that, pass the value false to the respective configuration subsection: